ozontech/file.d/README.md

 ## Motivation
 Well, we already have a number of similar tools: vector, filebeat, logstash, fluend-d, fluent-bit, etc.

-Performance tests states that best ones achieve around 100MB/sec throughput.
+Performance tests states that best ones achieve around **100MB/sec** throughput.
 Guys, its 2020 now.
-HDDs and NICs can handle throughput of a few GB/sec and CPUs processes dozens of GB/sec.
+HDDs and NICs can handle throughput of a **few GB/sec** and CPUs processes **dozens of GB/sec**.
 Are you sure 100MB/sec is what we deserve?
 Are you sure 100MB/sec is fast?

 ## Main features
 * More than 10x faster compared to the similar tools